jacobrozell/DungeonCrawler/README.md

 # Dungeon Divers!
 # Simple game to study combat logic.
-# Open 'GameDriver' and Run it to play.
+# To play, Click Codiva link above.
+Open 'GameDriver' and Run it to play.